 In an interview in 2013, Moranis revealed that he avoids airplanes in favor of driving, but not because he's afraid of flying.
 Moranis dislikes the dragged out process of flying, from getting to the airport a couple hours early to dealing with sick seatmates.
 “We started to hear the stories of people stuck on the tarmac for six hours," he said.
 "If that happens to me, I'll be on the front page of the New York Post the next day.
 I'll fake a heart attack or melt down.
 So it’s better for me to stay away from airports."

-11. YOU WON'T SEE HIM IN THE UPCOMING GHOSTBUSTERS REBOOT.
+11. HE DECLINED A ROLE IN THE GHOSTBUSTERS REBOOT.

-Although original Ghostbusters stars Dan Aykroyd, Bill Murray, Ernie Hudson, and Sigourney Weaver will all appear in the upcoming Ghostbosters reboot, don't expect to see Moranis make a cameo.
-As he told The Hollywood Reporter, he was offered a cameo role but declined: “I wish them well.
+Although original Ghostbusters stars Dan Aykroyd, Bill Murray, Ernie Hudson, and Sigourney Weaver all appeared in Paul Feig's Ghostbusters reboot, Moranis wasn't among them.
+As he told The Hollywood Reporter in 2015, he was offered a cameo role but declined: “I wish them well.
 I hope it's terrific.
 But it just makes no sense to me.
 Why would I do just one day of shooting on something I did 30 years ago?”

-12. HE'LL BE BACK ONSCREEN AS SOON AS HE FINDS AN INTERESTING ROLE.
+12. HE'LL BE BACK ONSCREEN IN AN EPISODE OF THE GOLDBERGS.

-Although Moranis' acting hiatus has lasted nearly 20 years, he may act again.
-His two kids are in their twenties now, and he says he'll act again once he finds an interesting role.
+Although Moranis's acting hiatus has lasted more than 20 years, now that his kids are in their twenties, he has said he'll act again once he finds an interesting role.
 “I still get the occasional query about a film or television role, and as soon as one comes along that piques my interest, I'll probably do it,” Moranis said last year.
 "I'm happy with the things I said yes to, and I'm very happy with the many things I've said no to.
 Yes, I am picky, and I'll continue to be picky.
 Picky has worked for me."
 Yet it appears that he's finally found a project worth coming out of retirement for: He'll reprise his role as Dark Helmet from Spaceballs on the May 9, 2018 episode of the 1980s-set The Goldbergs.
 Hey, it's something!